Pulsar Helion Pro 2 XP50

 - Supplied in a Peli im2200 case

-Taking thermal imaging cameras abroad
+Taking thermal cameras abroad

-Please note that these types of cameras are export controlled, meaning they cannot be taken out of the country without a license from the government.
 Whilst we can advise on how to apply for the license, you should allow at least 6-8 weeks to obtain it.

 With night vision, a camouflaged animal will still be hidden amongst its surroundings, whereas with thermal vision, they will glow and stand out from the foliage and any similar environmental cover.

-Thermal cameras see in the ‘long-wave infrared spectrum’, hence why they’re often called infrared cameras and confused or associated with night vision.
 Everything gives off a little bit of infrared radiation – the hotter it is, the more it gives off.
 It is this that a thermal camera detects and why it can be used day or night.
-The camera is designed to auto expose, which means you won’t be able to assign colours to specific temperatures as it will produce an image based on the respective thermal radiation in the frame.

-For those that are interested, the visible light wavelength is 400-700 nanometers in width (violet through to red); night vision ‘sees’ 700-1000nm wavelengths (just past visible red, hence the name infrared) and thermal cameras detect 8-14µm wavelengths (8,000-14,000 nm/0.008-0.014 mm) – much further than either the visible or night vision spectrums.
-Find out more on our thermal imaging page.
+The wavelength of visible light is 400-700 nanometers in width (violet through to red); night vision ‘sees’ 700-1,000nm wavelengths (just past visible red, hence the name infrared) and thermal cameras detect 8,000-14,000nm wavelengths – much further than either the visible or night vision spectrums.

 No. These lenses are specially designed for thermography – it is made of germanium, as glass blocks the wavelengths the camera is sensitive to.

-The XP50 is the highest resolution and the best image possible with commercial thermal imaging.
-Only the military have higher resolution (and even that is only 720p).
 It is, however, easy to upscale thermal footage to HD and with plugins for your editing software, you can even upscale your thermal imaging to 4K if you wish.